 Clinical Trials Contracting at OHSU

-Clinical Trials Master Agreements At OHSU, industry sponsored clinical trial agreements are negotiated between the Sponsor and OHSU's Clinical Trials Office Contracts group (CTO-Contracts).
+Clinical Trials Master Agreements At OHSU, industry sponsored clinical trial agreements are negotiated between the Sponsor and OHSU's Clinical Trials Office Contracting group (CTO-Contracting).
 There is no charge to investigators or sponsors for negotiating clinical trials contracts.

 During the negotiation process, PIs and study coordinators may track the status of negotiations via thePre-award look-up tool (Jellyfish)